CPL512/TDFPS/README.md

 Defend your watermelon from the waves of ants.
 Killing ants awards the player resources which can be spent on building or upgrading turrets, or upgrading the player's own shooting capabilities.

-TODO: buildings targetting different heights, ant animation, sound, more maps
+Additions to consider: sound, more maps